vosiander/github-releases/README.md

    ```http
    GET /api/repositories/history
    ```
-   Returns all tracked repositories and their saved tags from the history file.
+   Returns all tracked repositories and their tags from the database, including previous tags and URLs.

 #### API Documentation